-Predesign of PaP offer:

-Give advice about the capacity offer based on inputs received from the customers, experience of the C-OSS and IMs/ABs based on the previous years and the results of the Transport Market Study

-Construction phase:

-Monitor the PaP/RC construction to ensure harmonised border crossing times, running days calendar and train parameters

-Publication phase:

-- Publish the PaP catalogue at X-11 in the Path Coordination System (PCS) - Publish offer for the late path request phase (where late path offer is applicable) in PCS - Publish the RC at X-2 in PCS

-Allocation phase: annual timetable
+- > Collection of international capacity wishes: - Consult all interested applicants in order to collect international capacity wishes and needs for the annual timetable by having them fill in a survey.
+This survey will be sent by the C-OSS to the applicants and/or published on the Corridor's website.
+The results of the survey will be one part of the inputs for the predesign of PaP offer It is important to stress that under no circumstances the Corridor can guarantee the fulfilment of all expressed capacity wishes, nor will there be any priority in allocation linked to the provision of similar capacity. - Predesign of PaP offer: - Give advice on the capacity offer, based on input received from the customers, and the experience of the C-OSS and IMs/ABs, based on previous years and the results of the Transport Market Study - Construction phase - Monitor the PaP/RC construction to ensure harmonised border crossing times, running days calendar and train parameters - Publication phase - Publish the PaP catalogue at X-11 in the Path Coordination System (PCS) - Inspect the PaP catalogue in cooperation with IMs/ABs, perform all needed corrections of errors detected by any of the involved parties until X-10.5 - Publish offer for the late path request phase (where late path offer is applicable) in PCS - Publish the RC at X-2 in PCS - > Allocation phase: annual timetable (annual timetable process) - Collect, check and review all requests for PaPs - o Create a register of the applications and keep it up-to-date

-- Collect, check and review all requests for PaPs - Create a register of the applications and keep it up-to-date - o Manage the resolution of conflicting requests through consultation where applicable - In case of conflicting requests, take a decision on the basis of priority rules adopted by the Executive Board (Ministries responsible for transport) along Corridor North Sea - Baltic (see Framework for Capacity Allocation (FCA) in Annex 4.A) - Propose alternative PaPs, if available, to the applicants whose applications have a lower priority value (K value), due to a conflict between several path requests - Transmit path requests that cannot be treated to the IM/AB concerned, in order for them to elaborate tailor-made offers - Pre-book capacity and inform applicants about the results at X-7.5 - Allocate capacity (PaPs) in conformity with the relevant international timetabling deadlines and processes as defined by RailNetEurope (RNE) and according to the allocation rules described in the FCA - Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
-In case of nonconsistent offers (e.g. non-harmonised border times), ask for correction - Send the responses/offers (draft offer and final offer including feeder and outflow) to the applicants on behalf of the IMs/ABs concerned - Keep the PaP catalogue updated

-Allocation phase: late path requests

-- Collect, check and review all requests for the late path request phase where applicable - o Allocate capacity for the late path request phase where applicable

-Allocation phase: ad-hoc requests (RC)

-- Collect, check and review all requests for RC - Create a register of the applications and keep it up-to-date - Allocate capacity for RC - Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
-In case of nonconsistent offers (e.g. non-harmonised border times), ask for correction. - Send the responses/offers to the applicants on behalf of the IMs/ABs concerned - Keep the RC catalogue updated freely available to all concerned applicants without disclosing the identity of other applicants, unless the applicants concerned have agreed to such a disclosure.
-The contents of the register will only be communicated to them on request.
+- Manage the resolution of conflicting requests through consultation where applicable - In case of conflicting requests, take a decision on the basis of priority rules adopted by the Executive Board (Ministries responsible for transport) along Corridor North Sea - Baltic (see Framework for Capacity Allocation (FCA) in Annex 4.A) - Propose alternative PaPs, if available, to the applicants whose applications have a lower priority value (K value) due to a conflict between several path requests - Transmit path requests that cannot be treated to the IM/AB concerned, in order for them to elaborate tailor-made offers - Pre-book capacity and inform applicants about the results at X-7.5 - Allocate capacity (PaPs) in conformity with the relevant international timetabling deadlines and processes as defined by RailNetEurope (RNE) and according to the allocation rules described in the FCA - Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
+In case of nonconsistent offers (e.g. non-harmonised border times), ask for correction - Send the responses/offers (draft offer and final offer including feeder and outflow) to the applicants on behalf of the IMs/ABs concerned - Keep the PaP catalogue updated - Allocation phase: late path requests (annual timetable process) - Collect, check and review all requests for the late path request phase where applicable - Allocate capacity for the late path request phase where applicable - Allocation phase: ad-hoc requests (RC) (running timetable process) - Collect, check and review all requests for RC - o Create a register of the applications and keep it up-to-date - Allocate capacity for RC - Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
+In case of nonconsistent offers (e.g. non-harmonised border times), ask for correction - Send the responses/offers to the applicants on behalf of the IMs/ABs concerned - Keep the RC catalogue updated